-Choosing if the MCU is in detumbling mode or attitude control mode can be implement with a 2-states finite state machine (FSM).
+To determine whether the system is tumbling or not, my code uses a very simple 2-states finite state machine (FSM).
 The criteria for the transitions is the current angular speed, with some hysteresis.

 This clip shows how the different parts of this model move in relation to each other (when the battery is disconnected).

-Video clip demonstrating the movement of the model
+Video clip demonstrating the free movement of the model.

 This next clip shows the speed stabilization/detumbling.
 The microcontroller is held in reset while some clockwise momentum is added to the disk.
 After about 1 second (boot up time), the controller starts and gets the rotation speed to 0 RPM as fast as possible.